floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

-IMHO this is much better than any automatic lifetime management system, because it avoids any confusion about reference counts (e.g. questions like: when I call this function to get a object, will that bump the refcount or not?), but this means that a Vulkan backend needs to implement some sort of of garbage collection on its own.
+IMHO this is much better than any automatic lifetime management system, because it avoids any confusion about reference counts (e.g. questions like: when I call this function to get an object reference, will that bump the refcount or not?), but this means that a Vulkan backend needs to implement some sort of of garbage collection on its own.

 Sokol-gfx uses a double-buffered delete-queue system for this.
 Each 'double-buffer-frame-context' owns a delete queue which is a simple fixed-size array of pointer-pairs.
 Each queue item consists of:

-- one type-erased Vulkan object pointer (e.g. a simple void*)
+- one type-erased Vulkan object pointer (e.g. a void-pointer)
 - a function pointer for a destructor function which takes a void* as argument and knows how to destroy that Vulkan object

-All Vulkan objects types which may be referenced in command buffers will not call their `vkDestroy*()` functions directly, but instead add them to the delete-queue that's associated with the currently recording command buffer.
-At the start of a new frame (what 'new frame' actually means is explained down in the 'frame-sync system'), the delete-queue for that frame-context is drained by calling the destructor function with the Vulkan objec pointer of a queue item.
+All Vulkan objects types which may be referenced in command buffers will not call their `vkDestroy*()` functions directly, but instead add them to the delete-queue that's associated with the currently recorded command buffer.
+At the start of a new frame (what 'new frame' actually means is explained down in the 'frame-sync system'), the delete-queue for that frame-context is drained by calling the destructor function with the Vulkan object pointer of a queue item.
+This makes sure that any Vulkan objects are kept alive until the GPU has finished processing any command buffers which might hold references to those objects.

 ### The GPU Memory Allocation System